 In Maine, the term “servicemember” means a member of the armed forces, commissioned corps of the National Oceanic and Atmospheric Administration (NOAA), commissioned corps of the Public Health Service, and the activated National Guard.

 3. Unit is Uninhabitable

-Every state has specific health and safety codes that provide minimum standards for rental units, and Maine is no different.
+Most states have specific health and safety codes that provide minimum standards for rental units, and Maine is no different.

-- Habitable unit.
+- Habitable Unit.
 Implied warranty that the unit is fit for human habitation.

 - Heating.
 When the landlord is obligated to provide heat, that unit’s heater must be capable of maintaining a minimum temperature of 68 degrees Fahrenheit, unless alternative arrangements are agreed to in writing. (§6021)